AlirezaKheirandish/Prokudin-Gorskii-Images/README.md

 https://tile.loc.gov/storage-services/master/pnp/prok/00400/00458a.tif

-You can see the result for this project in the following figures:
+You can see the results of this project in the following figures:

 ![res03-Amir](res03-Amir.jpg)